-Exporting (also called bouncing) is usually the final step in getting music out of your digital audio workstation and into people’s ears.
+Exporting (also called bouncing) is the final step in getting music out of your DAW and into people’s ears.

-Two of the most important factors affecting digital audio quality are sample rate and bit depth, so you generally don’t want to set these any lower than the audio you’ve been working with in your project if you’re getting a track mastered or sending it out for distribution.
+Two of the most important factors affecting the quality of your digital audio are sample rate and bit depth, so you generally don’t want to set these any lower than the audio you’ve been working with in your project if you’re getting a track mastered or sending it out for distribution.
 Sample rate determines the range of sound frequencies stored in an audio file, and you can’t really go wrong with the industry standard of 44.1 kHz.
-Bit depth determines the dynamic range of your audio, so you’ll want to go with a higher value that matches the audio you’ve been working with (like 16, 24, or 32-bit).
+Meanwhile, bit depth determines the dynamic range of your audio, so you’ll want to go with a higher value that matches the audio you’ve been working with (like 16, 24, or 32-bit).

-Here you’ll choose which file type your track will be rendered to.
-Uncompressed formats like WAV and AIFF are pretty interchangeable and are absolutely vital for when mastering or bringing into another DAW because they keep the audio as high-quality as possible.
-However, compressed formats like MP3 will work in a pinch if you just want to quickly send a song to your friends.
+Here, you’ll choose which file type your track will be rendered to.
+Uncompressed formats like .wav and AIFF are pretty interchangeable and are absolutely vital for mastering or bringing your music into another DAW because they keep the audio as high-quality as possible.
+That said, compressed formats like mp3 will work in a pinch if you just want to quickly send a song to your friends.